 Communication and transparency

 Making the project known in NRW is an important issue.
-The survey as well as some events during the first project phase already contributed to this.
+The survey as well as some events during the feasibility study already contributed to this.
 The universities are to be involved at an early stage through regular workshops and discussions.
 This gives them the opportunity to provide feedback and to participate in the early stages of the project.
 The results will be incorporated into the optimization of the concepts.

 In addition, it is of central importance to create a certain degree of commitment.
 It is desirable that the universities agree to uniformly adopt the jointly defined attributes, as well as the role & rights management.

-This topic will be examined and worked on more intensively in the follow-up project.
+This topic will be examined and worked on more intensively in the implementation project.